RDHPCS Cloud Computing

 • Access AIM to request a project and RSA token.
 No CAC is necessary to access the Parallel Works platform.

-• From the Account Management Home, click the link: “Click here to Request Access to a Project” and select a project the list of projects.
+• From the Account Management Home, click on “Click here to Request Access to a Project” and select a project the list of projects.

 The drop-down list is long.
 You can type the first character to move the cursor towards your project name.